junpataleta/moodle-ubuntu/README.md

     - **Note:** If you're using VirtualBox, this is a good point to [take a snapshot](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/snapshots.html) of the machine first, so it would be easier to reset in case you need to reinstall when the setup script gets updated in the future.

+4. Copy `config-dist.sh` to `config.sh` and edit the Git-related or MDK-related settings in `config.sh`.

-4. Run the script
+5. Run the script

     ```bash
     ./setup.sh
     ```

-5. Grab some coffee, walk the dog, cook your lunch, do the laundry, or whatever.😛
+6. Grab some coffee, walk the dog, cook your lunch, do the laundry, or whatever.😛

 ## After setup